Erotica (album): Singles

 Eroticas third single was "Bad Girl"; like its predecessors, it was first published in Australia and Europe on February 2, 1993.
 In the United States, it was released one month later with "Fever" as B-side.
-Critics reacted positively towards the track, with some noting a departure from Madonna's highly sexual image of the time.
+Critics reacted positively to the track, with some noting a departure from Madonna's highly sexual image of the time.
 The song had a lukewarm reception on the charts: it became Madonna's first single to not reach the top 30 or top 20 of the Hot 100, breaking a streak of 27 consecutive top 20 singles that began with "Holiday" (1983) and ended with "Deeper and Deeper".
 "Bad Girl"'s music video was directed by David Fincher; in it, Madonna plays Louise Oriole, a successful but promiscuous Manhattan businesswoman who engages in one-night stands with multiple men, until one of them murders her.
+Christopher Walken plays her beleaguered guardian angel.
 The clip was acclaimed by critics, who deemed it one of Madonna's best.

 "Fever" was released as the album's fourth single outside North America on March 28, 1993.
 Despite not being published as an official single in the US, "Fever" reached the top spot of Billboards Hot Dance Club Play chart.
 In the United Kingdom, it reached the chart's sixth position.
 The song received generally positive to mixed reviews from critics; Madonna's vocal performance was compared both positively and negatively to that of Lee's.
 The music video was directed by Stéphane Sednaoui, and was Madonna's first to use chroma key.
 In Australia and most European countries "Rain" was released as Eroticas fifth single on July 17, 1993.
 In the US, it was the fourth and final single, released on August 5.
 Critics referred to "Rain" as one of the best songs in Erotica, and one of Madonna's best ballads.
 In the visual, directed by Mark Romanek, Madonna is seen during a film shoot, with Japanese composer Ryuichi Sakamoto playing the director alongside a Japanese film crew.
 "Rain" peaked at number 14 on US Hot 100, and at 7 on the UK.
 The sixth and final single was "Bye Bye Baby", released only in Australia on November 15, 1993, to coincide with Madonna's visit to the country with the Girlie Show.
-It reached the chart's 15th spot.
+It reached number 15 on the chart.